Rosy starling: Behaviour and ecology

 Rosy starlings (Pastor roseus) are highly gregarious birds, and often form large, noisy flocks, which can on occasion be a pest for growers of cereal crops or orchards; the birds are strongly attracted to flowering trees.
 However, they are also greatly beneficial to farmers because they prey on pests such as locusts and grasshoppers, thereby limiting their numbers.
 The birds breed in tight colonies in a very short breeding season timed to take advantage of peak abundance of grasshoppers between months of May to June.

 Breeding

 The rosy starling is a colonial breeder, and like other starlings, is highly gregarious, forming large winter flocks.
 It also shares other species' omnivorous diet, although it prefers insects.

 The song is a typical starling mixture of squeaks and rattles, given with much wing trembling.

 In Xinjiang, China, farmers used to use insecticide to eliminate locust, which is costly and polluting.
 In the 1980s, experts found that rosy starlings which fly to Xinjiang farms and feed on locusts could be used for control instead.
-The experts begin to build artificial nests to attract rosy starlings, an effort reported to be so successful that the number of locusts was insufficient to feed the birds, causing many juveniles die for hunger.
+The experts begin to build artificial nests to attract rosy starlings, an effort reported to be so successful that the number of locusts was insufficient to feed the birds, causing many juveniles to die from hunger.
 By the 2000s many Xinjiang farms greatly decreased the usage of insecticide.